The European Space Agency

 Parameter conventions

 This section provides some recommendations on how to name parameters in your UDP.
-While these are not mandatory, we recommend to consider them to avoid that users of the algorithm catalogue would be confused by variations in process parameter names.
+While these are not mandatory, we recommend to consider them to avoid that users of the APEx Algorithm Services Catalogue would be confused by variations in process parameter names.

 Please let us know if you encounter a parameter that could use a convention, and we will add it here.